janpaepke/reversible-effect/README.md

 Functions like `setTimeout` or `addEventListener` come with an accompanying function to reverse their effect, like `clearTimeout` or `removeEventListener`.

-To be able to use them, you need to keep track of which effect you're trying to reverse, so you can call the right function.
+To be able to use them, you need to keep track of which effect you're trying to reverse, so you can call the appropriate function.
 Additionally these function also have different interfaces.

 Additionally you need to keep track of references to identify what it is you want to cancel (a `timeoutId` for `clearTimeOut` or the `eventName` as well as the `callback` for `removeEventListener`).